CartoDB/analytics-toolbox-core/tools/installer/README.md

 1. Create a `config.yml` file:

     - Redshift packages `config.yml` file.
-This file must contain the information of the Redshift connection and LDS.
+This file must contain the information of the Redshift connection and Gateway.
         ```yml
         connection:
           cloud: redshift